payola/Payola/docs/developer_guide.md

 1. From the runtime point of view, it starts with a call on the `Wrapper` object like this: `s2js.runtime.client.rpc.Wrapper.callSync('remote.foo', [123], ['scala.Int']);`
 2. The `Wrapper` processes the parameters and creates a `XmlHttpRequest`.
 3. The request body is filled with the method name and parameters and the request is sent to the [RPC controller](#server) on the server.
-4. The RPC controller processes the request and returns the result serialized using the [scala2json](#scala2json).
+4. The RPC controller processes the request and returns the result serialized using [scala2json](#scala2json).
 5. If an error occurs, an `RpcException` is thrown.
 Otherwise the result is deserialized with the `Deserializer`:
 	1. The JSON string is transformed to an object using the `eval` function.
 	2. The object is traversed using the `ClassNameRetriever` subclass of the `JSONTraverser`.
 So classes of all instances in the result are known.
-	3. All classes that aren't yet loaded in the class loader are retrieved from the server via a RPC call on the `s2js.runtime.shared.DependencyProvider` object.
+	3. All the classes that aren't yet loaded in the class loader are retrieved from the server via an RPC call to the `s2js.runtime.shared.DependencyProvider` object.
 	4. The classes are declared using the `eval` function.
-	5. By now, all the classes that are used in the result object, have already been loaded.
-So the result object is traversed again using the `Deserializer`, which instantiates classes corresponding to the objects in the result and copies field values from the result to the newly created instances.
+	5. By now, all the classes that are used in the resulting object, have already been loaded.
+The resulting object is traversed again using the `Deserializer`, which instantiates classes corresponding to the objects in the result and copies field values from the result to the newly created instances.
 If the field value is a reference to an object (`__ref__`), the reference is tracked as a `ReferenceToResolve`, because the reference target may have not been instantiated yet.
 	6. By now, all the objects from the result have been instantiated, so the references are resolved.
 6. If the deserialized object is an instance of the `Throwable` trait, then it's thrown (or passed to the `failCallback` in case of an asynchronous RPC call).
 Otherwise the result is returned (or passed to the `successCallback`).

 <a name="runtime-shared"></a>
 #### Package s2js.runtime.shared

 Currently, there is only one class - the `DependencyProvider`.
 It provides just one method `get`, which returns a `DependencyPackage` containing the JavaScript source code of symbols specified in the `symbols` parameter and all their dependencies.
 The sources of `symbolsToIgnore` aren't included in the dependency package.
 Moreover, the order of symbol source codes is determined by dependencies among them which can be found in the generated dependency file (which is generated during the [`cp`](#cp) SBT task).
 So for example a class isn't declared before its super-class.

 > There is a tight coupling between the `s2js` project and other projects (e.g. hardcoded path to the dependency package in the `DependencyProvider`, RPC controller logic defined in the [`web`](#web) project), so it can't be used as a standalone library/toolchain.
 However, making the `s2js` standalone wouldn't be much work, it just wasn't our priority to make it completely reusable.